dev-rajm/http-server-c/README.md

 - Simple socket-based server using `socket`, `bind`, `listen`, `accept`.
 - Demonstrates basic error handling.
 - SO_REUSEADDR implemented to prevent "Address already in use" errors.
+- Multi-threading or asynchronous I/O for handling multiple clients concurrently.

 ## Getting Started